cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 *Write a paragraph describing what the software does and who its primary audience is.*

 Clawpack stands for Conservation Laws Package.
-The Clawpack collection is based on the finite volume method is comprised of a number of  solvers, according to http://www.clawpack.org/ the four solvers avaiable are as follows:
+The Clawpack collection is based on the finite volume method and is comprised of a number of  solvers, according to http://www.clawpack.org/ the four solvers avaiable are as follows:

 * Classic (single grid solvers in Fortran)
 * AMRClaw Description and Detailed Contents (adaptive mesh refinement in Fortran)